Forget about Google Assistant, Samsung's new Android flagships, the Galaxy S8 and the Galaxy S8+ launched their own voice assistant called Bixby.

 What is Samsung Bixby?

 Fully announced via a Samsung blog post, Bixby is an artificial intelligence system that's designed to make device interaction easier, specifically designed to avoid the complexity of increasingly fully-featured devices.
-It will make its debut on the Samsung Galaxy S8 devices, but is designed to work across a range of Samsung products.
+It made its debut on the Samsung Galaxy S8 devices, but is designed to work across a range of Samsung products.

 How does Bixby work?